phalcon-orphanage/docs/pl/api/Phalcon_Image_Adapter.rst

 Abstract class **Phalcon\\Image\\Adapter**
 ==========================================

-Phalcon\\Image  All image adapters must use this class
+All image adapters must use this class

 Methods